-We know bringing your little one out and about can be intimidating; chat now for free with one of our Happy Baby Experts, who are registered dietitians and infant feeding experts.
-They’re here to help on our live chat from Monday through Friday, from 8am–6pm ET, and Saturday and Sunday, from 8am–2pm ET.
+We know bringing your little one out and about can be intimidating; chat now for free with one of our Happy Baby Experts, who are registered dietitian nutritionists and infant feeding experts.
+They’re here to help on our live chat from Monday - Friday 8am-6pm (ET).
 Chat Now!

 How should I send formula to daycare or with a sitter?